-Named after the first president of the USA, George Washington University is a private research university founded in 1821 as a result of President Washington’s stated desire that there should be a world-class institution of higher learning in the new nation’s capital.
+Named after the first president of the US, George Washington University is a private research university founded in 1821 as a result of President Washington’s stated desire that there should be a world-class institution of higher learning in the new nation’s capital.
 The university consistently ranks highly in the US and is respected for the quality of its teaching and research.

 The university is divided into 10 colleges and schools: the Columbian College of Arts and Sciences, the School of Business, the Elliott School of International Affairs, the Milken Institute School of Public Health, the College of Professional Studies, the School of Engineering and Applied Science, the School of Medicine & Health Sciences, the Law School, the School of Nursing, and the Graduate School of Education and Human Development.

-The university is popular with students, especially its business and international affairs courses and the university consistently appears high-up in the US rankings in these fields.
 The central location of the main campus, just minutes from the White House and the Lincoln Memorial put George Washington University at the heart of the political action.